Still…

 Still... is an interpretive game experience about getting through the struggle of daily living, where players move through different rooms and tasks to reach different checkpoints of their unproductive day.
 This project aims to illustrate how mental illnesses can hinder someone's progress or ability to push through each day for even the simplest of tasks.

 Our team, comprised of Ellie Clendenning (Programming), Cassie Hui (Visuals, Narrative, and Project Management), Munro Provine (Audio and Level Design), and me (UIUX & Asset Design) worked to blend a bullet hell game with a narrative-based experience.
-I personally worked as a UI/UX designer and implementor, working on character/asset design, and implementing the appropriate programming for movement, health systems, and text effects.
+I personally worked as a UI/UX designer and implementor, working on character/asset design while implementing programming for movement, health systems, and text effects.

 Gameplay

-Still... is an interpretive experience, where players use the Arrow Keys to dodge and navigate through each level to reach the blue goal, which after being stood on, will transform the room into the next stage.
+Still... is an interpretive experience, where players use the Arrow Keys to dodge and navigate through each level to reach objects that progress your productivity.
 By the end, players should get the sense that the gameplay centers on the struggle of making it through each day of life.
-The game ends with a new day beginning and the day is reset, suggesting that life simply continues on with the same drolls as yesterday.
+The game ends with a new day beginning and the day is reset, suggesting that daily life is simply an ever-repeating cycle.

 Character